Head of Design and Collaboration - Q Labs (on maternity leave from March 2022)

 I lead the Q Lab network, working with ours partners, Q members and other Lab participants from across the UK to tackle health care challenges.

 I have been involved in the Q Lab since 2016, during the initial development of the idea.
-In early 2017 we recruited the team and began the pilot project, and haven't looked back since then!

 Yesterday Q announced Q Lab Cymru – an exciting, long-term initiative made possible by Improvement Cymru and the Health Foundation